17 Best Foods That Boost the Immune System

 2. Turmeric

-You may have heard of the immune-boosting benefits of turmeric, the yellow spice that’s been all the rage in health-food circles lately.
-Turmeric is rich in curcumin, a compound that may help your immune system fight inflammation, according to sources like the Linus Pauling Institute at Oregon State University.
+You may have heard of the immune-supporting benefits of turmeric, the yellow spice used in many traditional cuisines.
+Turmeric contains curcumin, a compound that has been studied for its antioxidant and anti-inflammatory properties, according to the Linus Pauling Institute at Oregon State University.

 Turmeric is a Good Source Of: